 1. ALL THE NEON

 Nevada is, without a doubt, the neon capital of the world, but this is far from a modern-day sorta thing.
 Didn’t just happen overnight.
 Standing under all its modernistic glowing glory, it is hard to not be completely consumed with, but getting up close to some of these iconic gems is an experience unlike any other, trust me.
-Peruse what the Neon Museum calls their BONE YARD to appreciate some quintessential Vegas you might otherwise, overlook.
-Relish some crazy-amazing photo ops next to iconic beauties [like Lady Luck, my personal fave] and be sure to grab on to this pro tip: take the night tour.
+Peruse what the Neon Museum calls their boneyard to appreciate some quintessential Vegas you might otherwise, overlook.
+Relish some crazy-amazing photo ops next to iconic beauties [like Lady Luck, my personal fave] and be sure to grab on to this Travel Nevada Pro Tip: take the night tour.
 An excursion so paralyzing that even the Rat Pack would approve.

 2. A PONY EXPRESS RIDER'S BIBLE

 Oooooooh yes.
-There’s a reason that the Pony Express practically has a cult following…the fact that men delivered the mail on horseback through seven states through radically diverse obstacles is undeniably interesting.
-To me, the most compelling were the riders themselves…the ones taking the historical allure to new strides.
+There’s a reason that the Pony Express practically has a cult following, guys.
+The fact that men delivered the mail on horseback through seven states through radically diverse obstacles is undeniably interesting.
+To us, the most compelling were the riders themselves…the ones taking the historical allure to new strides.
 Often orphans or single men, all Pony Express riders were given a special edition leather-bound Bible.
 Personally inscribed to each rider with gilded pages, the Bibles were a thing of beauty and certainly sacred in more than one sense.
 And guess who’s got one of TWELVE copies left in existence?
 The Nevada State Museum in Carson City.
-Need I say more?
+Need we say more?

 3. SERIOUSLY COOL ADOBE

 The best thing about Nevada history is that in most cases, it’s not just one layer of stuff…it’s multiple.
 The Lost City Museum definitely attests to that with its replicated adobe huts, designed to mimic those inhabited by Ancestral Pueblo that called the Moapa Valley home over 800 years ago.
-These huts are wicked cool; I mean what better way to understand what life may have been like inhabiting them, than actually going inside one?!
+These huts are wicked cool—honestly, what better way to understand what life may have been like inhabiting them, than actually going inside one?!
 It gets better.
 The original adobe huts community established by the Ancestral Pueblo was originally down the road from modern day Overton.
-Then, in the 1860s after they were long gone, white settlers occupied the area creating a town called St. Thomas, which was then gobbled up by the Hoover Dam initiative during the 1930s [meaning the whole town was submerged with the water of Lake Mead.]
-This was a huge bummer for all St. Thomas occupants for more than one reason, but especially because they cherished the remaining original adobe huts so much—they even used them to put on pageants!
+Then, in the 1860s after they were long gone, white settlers occupied the area creating a town called St. Thomas, which was then gobbled up by the Hoover Dam initiative during the 1930s (meaning the whole town was submerged with the water of Lake Mead.)
+This was a huge loss for all St. Thomas occupants for more than one reason, but especially because they cherished the remaining original adobe huts so much—they even used them to put on pageants!
 So, the Civilian Conservation Corps swooped in during the 1930s and built the Lost City Museum that still stands today, along with the replicated adobe huts.
-Ancestral Pueblo presence, a flooded ghost town [that’s now revealed itself due to drought,] the CCC and one amazing museum?
+Ancestral Pueblo presence, a flooded ghost town (that’s now revealed itself due to drought,) the CCC and one amazing museum?
 This right here, is a museum home run.

 4. AN 1800s-ERA CLASSROOM

-This one is old, guys.
 The Fourth Ward School is one of the only lasting examples of a Victorian-era school from the 1800s, and is right in the heart of Virginia City, begging to be toured.
 Once referred to as “The finest structure of the kind in Nevada” by Mark Twain himself, you can imagine that the interesting relics to savor are far too great to call out individually.
-I will tell you this: with the Comstock Lode burgeoning right around the corner, every last establishment in this boomtown was lavish and decadent to say the very least.
+With the Comstock Lode burgeoning right around the corner, every last establishment in this boomtown was lavish and decadent to say the very least.
 By today’s standards, it seems quite normal to have things like heating and water, but during the 1870s this was quite the opulent feature.
-The Fourth Ward School boasted state-of-the-art heating, ventilation and sanitation systems, as well as water piped to all of the - you guessed it - four floors.
-When touring this fabulously restored historical jewel today, take note of my personal favorites: the original, individual student desks [yet another indicator of wealth] or one of the drinking fountains that’s managed to last 140 years.
+The Fourth Ward School boasted state-of-the-art heating, ventilation and sanitation systems, as well as water piped to all of the—you guessed it—four floors.
+When touring this fabulously restored historical jewel today, take note of our personal favorites: the original, individual student desks (yet another indicator of wealth) or one of the drinking fountains that’s managed to last more than 140 years.

-5. THE COOLEST WOVEN BASKETS OF ALL TIME
+5. THE COOLEST WOVEN BASKETS OF ALL TIME—NO SERIOUSLY

-Let’s just get one thing straight here: the native people of the Washoe tribe of Nevada and California had the art of weaving down pat.
+The Natives of the Washoe tribe of Nevada and California had the art of weaving down on a whole other level.
 Living off the land, they had to create something that was mobile, but functional.
 So, they harvested fibrous plants and made the most impressive yet durable goods to carry with them.
-While there are several notable artists out there, a basket-weaving idol by the name of Louisa Keyser [or Datsolalee] is the most well-known and undoubtedly put Nevada on map when it comes to this skilled craft.
+While there are several notable artists out there, a basket-weaving idol by the name of Louisa Keyser (or Datsolalee) is the most well-known and undoubtedly put Nevada on map when it comes to this skilled craft.
 Keyser wove these baskets into what was called “fancy basketry” during the late 1800s.
 Despite the fact that Nevada arts were becoming more and more valued and her baskets were highly sought after during this time, they are completely priceless today.
-She produced at least 100 baskets throughout her lifetime, and lucky for you, you can take a gander at them in the flesh at the Nevada Historical Society in Reno.
-Listen to me when I tell you this: it’s completely worth a trip.
+She produced at least 100 baskets throughout her lifetime, and lucky for you, you can zero in on these beauties at the Nevada Historical Society in Reno.

 6. A COMPLETE PRESS ROOM FROM THE 1800s